Search

 Improving TAR efficiency: EOLIOS recommendations to limit looping

-One of the key proposals, based on the results of the study, would be toinstall ventelles in place of the wall around the TARs.
-This measure is designed to mitigate the aeraulic masking effect created by the wall, which limits the intake of fresh air and creates areas of low air velocity in the lower part of the TAR.
+One of the key proposals, based on the results of the study, would be toinstall ventelles in place of the acoustic wall around the TARs.
+The aim of this measure is to mitigate the aeraulic masking effect created by the acoustic wall, which limits the intake of fresh air and creates areas of low air velocity at the bottom of the TARs.
 The louvers will improve airflow, bringing in fresh air more efficiently and reducing air stagnation problems.

 Should the installation of vents prove insufficient, and the systems continue to loop back on themselves, we recommend the installation of horizontal hoods at the level of the systems’ discharges, to limit the downward flow of plumes towards the intake.